If I was to put my best foot forward …

 Pudd’nhead Wilson, Mark Twain – This one is really good, clever, and funny.
 But underneath it all, it’s dealing with slavery, so not very funny after all.
 It’s almost like Twain makes a joke out of slavery.

 Adam Bede, George Elliot – my first George Eliot book (this is the woman who wrote under a man’s name.)
 It was also the first book she wrote.
 I didn’t like it as much as Charlotte Bronte’s Villete and Jane Eyre.
 It kind of dragged in some places.
 And the insights are not as insightful as with Charlotte.
-But, I’m going to read the other George Eliot books that Lucy Maud Montgomery mentions reading, and see what I think of those.
+I did like the mom a lot.
+Of the main girls characters, Hettie is silly and annoying, and the girl preacher is good and sweet.
+But can’t we use a little of both in life?
+Was Hettie supposed to be punished so harshly, or was the author criticizing the societal notion that scandal and silliness should lead to such a downfall?
+I’m going to read the other George Eliot books that Lucy Maud Montgomery mentions reading, and see what I think of those.

 The serious game, Hjalmer Söderberg – the back cover of this calls it “Sweden’s most enduring love story.”
 I really hope not, because it is not enduring, neither the book nor the story in it.
 At first, it was interesting.
 But by the middle, you realize the whole book is a slog through people who have married too quickly and carelessly, and now are going to spend their lives having affairs with whom they wished they’d married.
 I mean, it gets old after a while.